fair-research/bdbag/doc/cli.md

 #### `--config-file <file>`
 Optional path to a *bdbag* configuration file.
 The configuration file format is described [here](./config.md#bdbag.json).
-If this argument is not specified, the configuration file defaults to: `~/.bdbag/bdbag.json`
+If this argument is not specified, the configuration file will be set to the value of the environment variable `BDBAG_CONFIG_FILE` (if present) or otherwise default to `~/.bdbag/bdbag.json`.

 ----
 #### `--keychain-file <file>`